pdaigle/viclb/README.md

 2. What docker image will I use to instantiate the service?
 3. How many instances of the service of the service to I want to run?
 4. What ports from the container instances do I need to load-balance?
-5. What port on the laod-balancer will be used to provide the service?
+5. What port on the load-balancer will be used to provide the service?

 In this example, we will use [HAProxy](http://www.haproxy.org/) as the load-balancing solution.
 HAProxy is a free, open source load-balancer for TCP and HTTP-based applications.